2023 Rockswold Health Scholars pictured below

 - Good academic standing (minimum GPA of 3.0, not on academic probation or academically dismissed according to the Registrar’s Office and Dean of Students Office)

-- Students selected for an interview will be asked to complete the Consent and Disclosure Form
+- Students selected for the program will be asked to complete the Consent and Disclosure Form

 Desired Qualifications